 Use spatial linking to restore missing administrative zone names

-If building a locator based on the Point Address role using the reference data below, the record for Yosemite Blvd is missing the city value again.
+For example, if you are building a locator based on the Point Address role using the reference data below, the record for Yosemite Blvd is missing the city value again.
 However, this time there is no CityID field that contains the ID to link the data together, which is described in the previous section.
 However, if the City role that references polygon features is added to the locator, the city values can be restored for the Point Address role spatially.

 Restoring values by join ID has a higher priority than spatial calculation when building a locator with the Create Locator tool.
-As a result, spatial calculation will not be performed if there are join ID values available in the reference data and used by the roles participating in the multirole locator.
+As a result, spatial calculation is not performed if there are join ID values available in the reference data and used by the roles participating in the multirole locator.